weekplan/www/_posts/2014-01-15-productivity-strategies-of-super-achievers-video.md

 - Actively learn a new skill by getting the top educational material available without overloading yourself.

 **Do yourself a favour and set some time aside to watch this video while it is available for free:**

-<a href="http://desertstarconstruction.com/productivity-strategies-of-superachievers-with-darren-hardy/">Link to the Video**
+<a href="http://desertstarconstruction.com/productivity-strategies-of-superachievers-with-darren-hardy/">Link to the video</a>